-Join Martin Guidry for an in-depth discussion in this video Virtualizing desktop computers, part of Virtualization Essential Training.
+Join Martin Guidry for an in-depth discussion in this video Virtualizing desktop computers, part of Learning Virtualization.

 In this section I'd like to talk about one of the common uses for virtualization, and that is virtualization of the desktop.
 Organizations have many challenges of maintaining desktop computers.
 They have to troubleshoot unique set ups if every user has a different desktop computer.
 Different hardware, different operating system, different software, that can make troubleshooting scenarios much more difficult.
 There's a constant race to upgrade applications and that can be very labor intensive, if you have to manually walk to every single desktop, put in a disk, and do an upgrade.